 Like I’m gonna die right now if I don’t get some liquid!

-I learned quickly to keep a Tervis Tumbler with lid and straw by the bedside table.
+- A Tervis Tumbler with lid and straw by the bedside table.
 (The lid kept me from having a huge mess to clean up in the middle of the night as I fumbled around for a drink.
 Who needs that!?)

 9- Celebrate The Small Stuff